ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.zendure-solarflow/README.md

 如果您发现该适配器对您有用并且想要支持我的工作，请随时通过 Paypal 捐款。谢谢！（这是 Nograx 的个人捐款链接，与 ioBroker 项目无关！）<br />

 ## Changelog
+### 1.9.3 (2024-11-22)

+- Fix for Low Voltage Block not deactivated.

+### 1.9.2 (2024-11-21)

+- Fix some state definitions

+### 1.9.1 (2024-11-21)

+- Improvement for 'Low Voltage Block'.
+- Changed the state "hubState" a an option value.

+### 1.9.0 (2024-11-20)

+- New option to force Solarflow device to go offline when "Low Voltage Block"-option is used.

+### 1.8.8 (2024-09-20)

+- Improve connection retry, expand the time with every retry attempt.
+- Start "restart adapter job" regardless of connection.
+- Fix Hyper setInputLimit with step

+### 1.8.7 (2024-09-09)

+- Fix missing control states for AIO

+### 1.8.6 (2024-09-06)

+- Change login method: Added a retry loop for connecting to Zendure Cloud, if the Cloud Service "hangs" or is not available it will retry the connection 3 times.

+### 1.8.5 (2024-08-26)

+- Fix missing states for new HUB Firmware when connected to ACE
+- Fix correct max value for AIO

+### 1.8.4 (2024-08-16)

+- Add support for Smart Plug, but only Power is available at the moment - unstable as often data is not updated by MQTT
+- Some code improvements

+### 1.8.3 (2024-08-12)

+- Fix SOC and energyWhMax Value (counted by type of attached batteries)
+- Add Calculation for Grid Input (only for Ace 1500 and Hyper 2000)
+- Fix suggestions by ioBroker repository checker

+### 1.7.7 (2024-08-02)

+- Fix Input and Output limit for Hyper 2000

+### 1.7.6 (2024-08-01)

+- Fix support for 'Hyper_Test' devices
+- Improved code for state creation

+### 1.7.5 (2024-07-31)

+- Fix controlling AC mode for Hyper 2000 (set acMode to 1: Charge by AC, 2: Output to AC)
+- Show product name in channel name
+- Show battery type as state in packData
+- Show Hyper Temperature in States

+### 1.7.4 (2024-07-31)

+- Set max value and step for setInputLimit

+### 1.7.3 (2024-07-30)

+- Fix AC input value for Hyper to max.
+1200W
+- Fix dcSwitch and acSwitch value

+### 1.7.2 (2024-07-29)

+- Fix acSwitch for ACE and Hyper

+### 1.7.1 (2024-07-29)

+- Fix missing ACE 1500 when connected with HUB1200 / HUB2000
+- Fix some missing states

+### 1.7.0 (2024-07-26)

+- Add support for Hyper 2000 and ACE 1500.
+Maybe not all states and control parameter are available.
+Still need to do some investigation.
+- Some minor bugfixes.

+### 1.6.7 (2024-06-23)

+- Fix reconnect again.
+Adapter will now restart every 3 hours to cleanup fully.

+### 1.6.6 (2024-06-21)

+- Tweaked recurring refresh of access token.

+### 1.6.5 (2024-06-20)

+- Fix reconnect issue.
+Adapter will now restart if connection semms to be broken.

+### 1.6.4 (2024-06-03)

+- Fix services

+### 1.6.3 (2024-06-03)

+- Fixed reconnect when connection seems to be dead.

+### 1.6.2 (2024-05-21)

+- Changed standby usage to 10W

+### 1.6.1 (2024-05-13)

+- Fix issue that sometime data is not updated
+- Add standby usage of HUB (20W) when solarinput is low

+### 1.5.3 (2024-04-19)

+- Fix autoRecover datatype issue

+### 1.5.2 (2024-04-17)

+- Minor bugfixes and improvements

+### 1.5.0 (2024-04-12)

+- Add the possibility to connect to the 'Fallback' MQTT server known as 'Developer MQTT'.
+This server is read-only - so no control is possible!

 ### 1.4.0 (2024-04-03)

 - Add calculation states for solar input 1 & 2